yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 [Your writer](https://github.com/goldenx86) (or co-writer in this progress report, my partner did most of the work this time) has been playing with compilation flags in order to get more free performance, following previous work done by Blinkhawk some time ago.

 Microsoft Visual C++ (MSVC, Visual Studio) is simple enough (we’ll talk about Linux later), you enable full program optimizations, optimize for performance instead of size, a bit here, a bit there, and you gain a nice 3%, but I wanted more.
 Last month [Epicboy](https://github.com/ameerj) improved the build process, saving both time and memory.
-This created a “gap” big enough to enable the *Big One*, {{< gh-hovercard "9442" "Link-Time Optimizations” >}} (LTO), an optimization that in the past had to be discarded for eating all the available RAM of our buildbots.
+This created a “gap” big enough to enable the *Big One*, {{< gh-hovercard "9442" "Link-Time Optimizations" >}} (LTO), an optimization that in the past had to be discarded for eating all the available RAM of our buildbots.

 Windows testing went well and in some cases the performance uplift reaches up to 12%.
 The problem was Linux.
 LTO is aggressive by nature, and there’s no guarantee that all parts of the project will react nicely to it.